Koupepias/Data_Structure_Project/README.md

 # Data_Structure_Project
-This is the Part II of a project at Data Structures lesson that I did in 4th semester(2023) -Written in c
+This is the Part II of a project at Data Structures lesson that I did in 4th semester(2023) \n -Written in c
 -The PDF File contains the instructions of the project -The .docx file contains the report of the project